binarymax/heimdall/README.md

 1. client sends request
 2. node http receives request
 3. express routes the request to heimdall
-4. heimdall validates the request data (if any validation fails, an error response is sent and steps 5 to 8 are not executed)
+4. heimdall validates the request data (if validation fails, an error is created and steps 5 to 7 are not executed)
 5. heimdall aggregates the request data
 6. heimdall calls appropriate method command
 7. command does its job and executes the heimdall callback